ignaciofpqr/Galileo/README.md

 Created with React and Node.js (Express)

 ## Try Galileo
-Clone the repository and then open two terminals:
+Clone the repository and then open two terminals: <br>
 First terminal from the project directory:
 1. 'cd api'
 2. 'npm start'